 When Marlin Perkins and Jim Fowler and the Mutual of Omaha Wild Kingdom team landed in British Guiana in the late 60’s they made quick friends with a strapping young Stan Brock, Manager at Dadanawa Ranch in the southern Rupununi.
 Stan proved himself as an adventure traveller and inveterate naturalist with a unique understanding of untamed Guyana.
 A quick and natural friendship between Brock, Perkins, and Fowler turned a two-episode deal into a multi-year TV contract for Brock that ensured that Guyana’s wildlife remained an integral component of the series through the late 1960’s and early 1970’s.
 More than 30 million North American viewers tuned in to the series each week, an unprecedented audience for the time.
-A revamped follow-on series is rumored to be in the works for 2014 or 2015.

 By today’s standards, the melodramatic production sensibility, aggressive wildlife handling, and a vaguely paternalistic attitude towards the “natives’ are cringeworthy indeed.
 Nonetheless, the spectacle of Guyana’s pristine wilderness the teeming landscape, and the hosts’ unmistakable appreciation for the Rupununi is amply evident throughout.

 (watch Stan and Merlin wrastle a stranded puma at 6:48 and bag a none-too-happy Rupununi giant anteater at 8:42!)

 Stan Brock & Remote Area Medical